pfinorbi/kubernetes-resume-challenge/README.md

 ### Perform rolling update of the application

-To test the rolling update funtionality of the kubernetes deployment add some changes to the application code.
+To test the rolling update funtionality of the kubernetes deployments add some changes to the application code.

 As an example you can add a new banner to the `index.php` file:

 ```
 <div class="banner">
     <h2 class="banner" style="visibility: visible;">Site wide 15% discount only today!</h2>
 </div>
 ```

-And add some animation to both `sytle.css` and `style-dark.css` stylesheet files:
+Add some animation to both `sytle.css` and `style-dark.css` to make the banner more attractive:

 ```
 h2.banner {